 “The energy tax incentives contained in the budget bill will help co-ops improve the quality of life in rural America and keep electricity costs affordable,” said Kirk Johnson, NRECA senior vice president, government relations.
 “The infrastructure funding is also welcome news, and we will continue encouraging Congress to invest those funds in rural infrastructure.”

-Under the budget agreement, electric cooperative members may continue to earn a at homes and businesses through 2021.
+Under the budget agreement, electric cooperative members may continue to earn a tax credit for geothermal energy technologies at homes and businesses through 2021.
 Members of about 40 percent of America’s electric co-ops have earned geothermal tax credits by making highly efficient geothermal heat pumps affordable to their members.

 The budget bill also advances the current carbon capture tax credit by expanding its construction start requirement from five to seven years and extending the time to claim the credit from 10 to 12 years.

 U.S. infrastructure projects will get a lift from the budget deal, which commits $20 billion over two years toward rural broadband, energy, water, wastewater, surface transportation and capital projects.
-NRECA CEO Jim Matheson sent on Feb.
+NRECA CEO Jim Matheson sent a letter to Senate and House appropriators on Feb.
 9 recommending that $2.5 billion be dedicated to rural broadband projects this year.